Find out more about applying for a place at Kingswinford Academy here

-We are committed to following the government’s Careers Strategy (published January 2018) and aim to meet the 8 Gatsby Benchmarks by the end of 2020 as per the guidance.
+We are committed to following the government’s Careers Strategy (published January 2018) and aim to meet the 8 Gatsby Benchmarks.

 The eight Gatsby benchmarks of good career guidance are: